stytSofo/unikraft/README.md

 		unikraft@staging pthread-embedded@staging nginx@staging
 ```

-I recommend putting this in `/usr/local/bin/kraftcleanup`.
+We recommend putting this in `/usr/local/bin/kraftcleanup`.
+This is done automatically
+by the Docker container.

 The usual workflow is then:

 ```
 $ kraftcleanup # clean
-$ make prepare && kraft -v build --compartmentalize '-j' # compile
+$ make prepare && kraft -v build --no-progress --fast --compartmentalize
 $ kraft run [...] # run
 ```

-If you didn't change `kraft.yaml`, a simple `make -j` should do the trick.

 :warning: Once again, if you do not run `kraftcleanup`, running `kraft build --compartmentalize` **will not** rewrite your code again because the rewriting is done in-place!

 :warning: `kraftcleanup` will **erase any modification done in your build repositories**!
 Make sure to have separate repositories that you use for the actual development otherwise you might **loose data**!

+:warning: Running `make prepare` before `kraft ... --fast ...` is necessary because of a bug in the Unikraft toolchain; the `prepare` rule does not support parallel execution.

 ## Backend-specific instructions